vicamo/kteam-tools/cranky/docs/cranky-users-guide.md

 you may modified the target cycle with the changes needed for your task.
 For example, to test a change on 2023.07.10, you would modify `info/kernel-versions/2023.07.10/info/kernel-series.yaml`.

+Use this tree to test your local changes before submitting a pull request to [kernel-versions][3].

 ### Handle